sublimelsp/LSP-eslint/README.md

 ## Configuration

-Open configuration file using command palette by executing command `Preferences: LSP-eslint Settings` or opening it from the Sublime menu.
+Open configuration file using command palette with `Preferences: LSP-eslint Settings` command or opening it from the Sublime menu.

 Configuration file contains multiple configuration keys: